tommmyy/haskell-notes/src/01_basic_list_ops.md

 > [1, 3, 5] !!
 1
 3
 ```
-* _Do not use much - it is close to imperative style_
+* Do not use too often - it is close to imperative style

 **Select first _n_ items**
 ```